• Skip to primary navigation

 When is the Fairness Hearing?

-The Court will hold a Fairness Hearing on March 4, 2025, at 9:00 a.m.
-Mountain Time, before the Honorable Judge Kea Riggs, at the U. S. District Court for the District of New Mexico, Pete V. Domenici Courthouse, 333 Lomas Blvd.
-NW, Albuquerque, NM, 87102, 540 Bonito Courtroom.
+The Court will hold a Fairness Hearing on July 15, 2026 at 1:00 p.m.
+Mountain Time, at the U. S. District Court for the District of New Mexico, Pete V. Domenici Courthouse, 333 Lomas Blvd.
+NW, Albuquerque, NM, 87102, in the Cimarron Courtroom.

-At this hearing, the Court will consider whether the Settlements and Plan of Allocation are fair, reasonable, and adequate, if the Settlements should be finally approved; if the Judgments provided under the Settlement Agreements should be entered, and other matters.
-The Court may also decide whether to award attorneys’ fees and expenses and Service Awards to the Class Representatives.
+At this hearing, the Court will consider whether the Settlement and Plan of Allocation are fair, reasonable, and adequate, if the Settlement should be finally approved; if the Judgment provided under the Settlement Agreement should be entered, and other matters.
+The Court may also decide whether to award attorneys’ fees and expenses.
 If there are objections, the Court will consider them and may listen to people who have asked to speak at the hearing.
-After the hearing, the Court will decide whether to approve the Settlements and the Plan of Allocation.
+After the hearing, the Court will decide whether to approve the Settlement and the Plan of Allocation.
 We do not know how long these decisions will take.

 Do you have to attend the Fairness Hearing?